Family Claims Avoidable Injuries Caused Victim’s Death

 The victim suffered a broken hip from being hit.
 After undergoing surgery, she was sent back to the nursing home to recover.
 Although she was supposed to be on a special monitor that would warn staff if she attempted to get out of bed by herself, this apparently never happened.
 She later ended up falling out of her bed, and she passed away only five days after the initial incident with the food cart.

-An employee of the nursing home reported that although they were instructed to use two people to transport the food carts — one in front and one in back — after the accident with the victim, they did so only briefly, and instead resorted to using a special code to warn workers when inspectors where there.
-Although the family and the victim’s estate was initially awarded compensation for the negligence that played into the woman’s avoidable injuries that caused her death, the nursing home appealed the decision.
+An employee of the nursing home reported that although they were instructed to use two people to transport the food carts — one in front and one in the back — after the accident with the victim, they did so only briefly, and instead resorted to using a special code to warn workers when inspectors were there.
+Although the family and the victim’s estate were initially awarded compensation for the negligence that played into the woman’s avoidable injuries that caused her death, the nursing home appealed the decision.
+A law firm focusing on medical mistakes in Houston is now available for those involved in medical malpractice.
 Those in Texas facing a similar situation may be worried about what an appeal may indicate, including additional time and money spent on further litigation.
 However, this matter was ultimately settled in Oct.
-2014 while the appeal was still pending and in favor of the family, who may now be able to move forward from any lingering medical bills or funeral expenses that they believe they were unjustly burdened with.
+2014 while the appeal was still pending and in favor of the family, who may now be able to move forward from any lingering medical bills or funeral expenses that they believe they were unjustly burdened with..

 Source: 10news.com, “Negligence, cover up exposed when nursing home patient dies after getting hit by food cart”, Christin Severance, Nov.
 3, 2014